 The TakeAway Recycle System is a cost-effective, environmentally-friendly solution designed to recycle single-use medical devices that are normally destined for either reprocessing or the landfill.
-The TakeAway Recycle System is compliant with OSHA, DOT, and The Joint Commission.
+The TakeAway Recycle System is compliant with OSHA and DOT.

 Don’t trash single-use medical devices — recycle them

 Eliminate costs associated with reprocessing

 Prepaid return system meets DOT requirements for safe transportation

 SUDs that are normally destined for reprocessing, the landfill, or treatment as medical waste are collected in the operating room or sterile processing department and then shipped by common carrier for recycling.